brandon-levan/TripleTen-Data-Science-Projects/Sprint 08 - Surpervised Learning/README.md

 Mobile carrier Megaline has found out that many of their subscribers use legacy plans.
 They want to develop a model that would analyze subscribers' behavior and recommend one of Megaline's newer plans: Smart or Ultra.
 After testing and tuning a few classification models on behavioral data about subscribers who have already switched to the new plans, I would suggest to Megaline to implement a Decision Tree Classification Model with depth of 3 in order to pick the right plan for subscribers on legacy plans.
 This model had the highest accuracy of all three classification models and is above the acceptable accuracy threshold of 75%.

-## Examples of Visualizations Used in Project
+## Examples of Code Used in Project
 ![alt text](https://github.com/brandon-levan/TripleTen-Data-Science-Projects/blob/main/Sprint%2008%20-%20Surpervised%20Learning/Assets/balance.png)
 ![alt text](https://github.com/brandon-levan/TripleTen-Data-Science-Projects/blob/main/Sprint%2008%20-%20Surpervised%20Learning/Assets/compare.png)
 ![alt text](https://github.com/brandon-levan/TripleTen-Data-Science-Projects/blob/main/Sprint%2008%20-%20Surpervised%20Learning/Assets/train.png)